A Singapore Itinerary That You’ll Never Forget (2023)

-COST: S$10 (US$7.28/€6.50/£5.76) | TIME: English tours at 10:00 am Tuesday to Friday; self-guided visits: Saturday 1:30, 2:15, 3:15, 4:00 | HOW TO BOOK: by Baba House website in advance (you can’t just show up) | LOCATION: 157 NEIL ROAD SINGAPORE 088883 | DIRECTION: Get off at Outram MRT and walk 5-10 minutes
+COST: S$10 (US$7/£6.27/€7.20.) | TIME: English tours at 10:00 am (Tu-F); self-guided tours (Sa afternoon) | HOW TO BOOK: by Baba House website in advance (you can’t just show up) | LOCATION: Google Maps | DIRECTIONS: Get off at Outram MRT and walk 5-10 minutes

-When Chinese and Indian traders came to the region around the 1700s and onward, only men came.
-So, these traders married local women and had children with them.
+When Chinese and Indian traders began arriving in Singapore and Malaysia around the 1700s, only men came.
+So, these traders married local women and thus, had children with them.
 These children were called Peranakans, which really means a person whose father is Chinese and whose mother is Malay.